kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.7/index.md

 ### Helm Broker v1.0.0 officially released!

 Some time ago, the Helm Broker was moved to the [separate repository](https://github.com/kyma-project/helm-broker).
 As the next step, we created a whole new release process for it, which is based on the Kubernetes release process.
-From now on, the Helm Broker will be released after implementation of every important feature.
+From now on, the Helm Broker will be released after every important feature implementation.

 ## Security

 ### Support TLS certificate hot reload

-Since this release, you don't have to manually restart applications to make them work with new TLS certificates.
-From now on, the IAM Kubeconfig Service provides KUBECONFIG configurations for users who have updated their certificates, and the API server proxy accepts requests that are made using `kubectl` with the new KUBECONFIG.
+Starting with this release, you don't have to manually restart Applications to make them work with new TLS certificates.
+From now on, the IAM Kubeconfig Service provides `kubeconfig` configurations for users who have updated their certificates, and the API Server Proxy accepts requests that are made using `kubectl` with the new `kubeconfig`.

 ## CLI

 ### Commands for provisioning Kubernetes clusters on GCP and Gardener

-We integrated the new [Hydroform](https://github.com/kyma-incubator/hydroform) library into the CLI.
-It allows you to provision Kubernetes clusters on GCP and Gardener in a convenient way.
-The command syntax is not stable yet due to ongoing process of  extending the provisioning logic to support more providers.
+We integrated the new [Hydroform](https://github.com/kyma-incubator/hydroform) library into the Kyma CLI.
+It allows for provisioning Kubernetes clusters on GCP and Gardener in a convenient way.
+Bear in mind that the command syntax is not stable yet due to the ongoing process of extending the provisioning logic to support more providers.